 The College of Education uses one application for the majority of the scholarships for currently enrolled students.
 You do not need to apply individually for each one.
 You will be considered for every listed scholarship for which you are eligible.
-Click this application link to apply for all of the scholarships listed below: College of Education General Scholarship Application.
+The application deadline is March 15th.
+College of Education Scholarship Application.

 Note: If you are applying for the Miller/Steele Scholarship, be sure to attach your essay in the electronic application that explains how the funds would help you during student teaching.